Welcome to the Plas Kynaston Canal Group Website

 However the closure of the former Monsanto Chemical Plant gives the opportunity to reopen the half mile of the Plas Kynaston Canal and reconnect Cefn Mawr & Surrounding Villages to the Inland Waterway Network.
 The Llangollen Canal is the UK’s busiest canal and the Pontcysyllte Aqueduct draws over 250,000 tourists annually.
 Therefore the canal could once again bring employment & prosperity to the area by encouraging tourism into our villages and community, exploring the industrial heritage of our area.
 The Plas Kynaston Canal can simply breathe new life back in to Cefn Mawr and surrounding villages.
 If we are successful in achieving this goal, our next target on the restoration list would be the Plas Kynaston Hall.

-Watch this space, this is where the action is.
-Here is a story of people joining together to overcome economic depression and promote a better future.
-This is the kind of story that can put great back in to Britain and help to unite the Kingdom, as the old saying goes together we stand, divided we fall.
-So join in.
-(2011)
+Here is a story of local people joining together to overcome economic depression and promote a better future.
+This is the kind of story that can put great back in to Britain and help to unite the Kingdom, as the old saying goes together we stand, divided we fall, so join in.

 Llyr Gruffydd, Plaid Cymru Assembly Member for the North Wales Region discussing matters with David Taylor and Steven Hughes about bringing tourism to Cefn Mawr and the PKC proposals to bridge the gap between the Pontcysyllte Aqueduct WHS, Cefn Mawr and Surrounding Villages for the betterment of all.
 Llyr Gruffydd, visited the site in February 2012 in preparation for a question he had planned for the Heritage Minister in the WAG Welsh Assembly Government.